Server Guide#

 Internet Access

-Users should not browse the internet on the compute server, browsing should be done on your local machine only.
+Users are strongly discouraged to browse the internet on the compute server, browsing should be done on your local machine only.
 A browser is available for Jupyter notebooks, but internet access is discouraged.

 Software#